klimesm/GIS_E6010_Project_Course_2025/Random_forest/Random_forest_workflow.md

   - Python (rasterio, numpy, scikit-learn, scikit-image, OpenCV, scipy)

-## 1. Input Data
+## 1. Create DEM

 **Point Cloud (National Land Survey of Finland, 5 p/m²):**
 - Filter ALS point cloud to retain only ground returns.
 - Generate a Digital Elevation Model (DEM, 0.5 m resolution).

-## 3. Digitise the Ground Truth Labels (Hytky 2023 data)
+## 2. Digitise the Ground Truth Labels (Hytky 2023 data)
-- Rasterise the vector layer (Hytky 2023)  with a resolution of 0.5 ∗ 0.5 m for use as a ground-truth for ditch detector
-- To ensure that all pixels are labelled correctly, label all pixels within three pixels (1,5m) as ditch -> Produces labels with width of 3,5m
+**Rasterise the vector layer (Hytky 2023)  with a resolution of 0.5 ∗ 0.5 m for use as a ground-truth for ditch detector** **To ensure that all pixels are labelled correctly, label all pixels within three pixels (1,5m) as ditch** -> Produces labels with width of 3,5m
   - Since ditch widths vary (0.5–3.5 m), this widening does not perfectly represent every ditch, but it ensures that most ditch pixels are covered.
-- To prepare for later evaluation, convert the raster labels into evaluation grid cells:
+**To prepare for later evaluation, convert the raster labels into evaluation grid cells:**
   - Divide the map into 6 × 6 pixel blocks (3 m × 3 m).
   -> A block is labelled as ditch if at least 25% (≥9/36) of its pixels are ditch.